 Hanna Jarzabek (1976, Poland).
 She finished a Master degree in Political Science and worked on refugee reports for UN agencies such as UNRWA and UNCTA.
 She developed her passion for photography while travelling (the Gaza Strip, Iran, Philippines).

-Since 2008 she is based in Spain where she works as a freelance photojournalist, combining her personal projects with the teaching of photography.
-She has published in BuzzFeed News, L'OBS, Equal Times, 5W Magazine, Alternatives Économiques, Interviú, El Periódico de Cataluña, 7k Magazine, Gazeta Wyborcza and Polityka among others.
+Since 2008 she is based in Spain where she works as a freelance photojournalist, combining her personal projects with the teaching of photography at the International Center for Photography and Film (EFTI) in Madrid.
+She has published in BuzzFeed News, El Pais, XL Semanal, L'Obs, Equal Times, 5W magazine, Interviú, El Periódico de Cataluña, 7k magazine, Gazeta Wyborcza and Polityka among others.

-Her projects address discrimination and societal dysfunctions in Europe, with accent on gender and sexual diversity.
-Lately she has began to work on the issue of radicalization of youth and the increase of right-wing movements in Europe.
-In parallel she has also been developping projects in post-Soviet regions, investigating issues related to the construction of national identity and the consequences of the collapse of the Soviet Union.
+Her projects address discrimination and societal dysfunctions in western society, with an emphasis on themes such as gender identity and sexual diversity.
+She also works on youth radicalization and the raise of right-wing movements in Europe.
+Lately she has started to investigate the construction of national identity in post-Soviet regions in the aftermath of the collapse of the Soviet Union.

 Leave a message: